 The Ultimate Denial

-Over the years society has brought forward discussions about topics that were discussed only in hushed whispers to our intimates if they were discussed at all.
-Cancer, alcoholism, child abuse, domestic violence, sexuality- these are all subjects that in the past were relegated to the closet of Do Not Discuss!.
+We tend to think that death happens to OTHER people and that somehow, someway, we will be the ones to outsmart it.
+I look at death as the last taboo.
+Over the years, society has brought forward discussions about topics that were previously mentioned only in hushed whispers to our intimates if they were uttered at all.
+Cancer, alcoholism, child abuse, domestic violence, sexuality- these are all subjects that in the past were relegated to the closet of Do Not Discuss!
 Then a brave person would muster the courage to shed light on a personal truth.
+Think about what Betty Ford did for breast cancer and alcoholism.
+The uptick in mammograms and the treatment centers in her name reflect that her courage allowed others to open their closet of secrecy and shine a light on what was once hidden in shame.

 It is my intention to encourage us to look at death not as the topic of ultimate denial but as the most important sacred teacher that we all share.
-Realizing that I walk with the possibility of dying today does not make me a morbid or frightened individual.
-On the contrary, knowing that I do not know how much time I have left on the planet allows me to savor every moment as precious.
-I take no one and nothing for granted.
+Realizing that in truth I walk with the possibility of dying today does not make me a morbid or frightened individual.
+On the contrary, knowing that I do not know how much time I have left on the planet and being conscious of that fact, allows me to savor every moment as precious and take no one or no thing for granted.
 It is a viewpoint I continue to cultivate.
+I hope as you read this blog you will be encouraged to do so as well..

 Featured Episode of Grace Notes